 How many credits should my student take each semester?
 A standard college "load" is 15 credits, but that may be adjusted to fit individual student needs.
 For more information on academic planning, contact an academic advisor.

 Can my student work and be successful?
 Many students must maintain jobs to continue their education.
 Full-time status requires at least 12 billable hours.
 Each credit taken usually requires two hours of work outside of class for achievement of good grades.
 Ergo, a student taking 15 credits is already committed to 45 hours (15 hours in class and 30 hours outside of class) of academic work per week.
 Studies show that working more than 20 hours per week significantly impacts grades.

 How can my student become involved in college life?
 SUNY Oswego offers students many opportunities for participation in clubs and activities and service on committees and boards.
 Contact The Point for more information.

 How does my student get an identification card?
 When student attend anOrientation program, they will have their photo taken and an ID created which they will pick up later in the Orientation program.

 Does Oswego offer health insurance to students?
-The college offers a basic accident and sickness insurance policy for students.
-The cost is $260 per semester.
+Yes, the college offers a basic accident and sickness insurance policy for students.
+The cost is $700 per semester.
 The fee will appear on each full-time undergraduate and graduate student's tuition bill.
 Part-time students are eligible to purchase the insurance also by contacting the Student Accounts Office in 507 Culkin Hall.
-The insurance can also be purchased for one's spouse and children.
 Students who have insurance through a parent, spouse, employment or any other source must fill out a waiver that is sent with the tuition bill or is available from Student Accounts to have the fee removed from their bill.

 What if my student needs help with study skills?
 Shifting from high school to college demands may be an adjustment for some students.
 The Office of Learning Services offers free tutoring and workshops on time management, note-taking, and other skills.